 Twin-spot Fritillary (Brenthis hecate)

-This butterfly of the far south of France is quite uncommon and could easily be confused with the Lesser Marbled Fritillary (B. ino) based on the upperside alone.
-The male hecate is a clear bright orange and the female more heavily suffused grey, dulling the orange.
-Hecate has series of quite round post-discal spots on both upperside wings, as well as a series of submarginal spots which are shown in T&L as being essentially round on the uph, and a continuous black margin.
+This butterfly of the far south of France is quite uncommon (except in one region of eastern Var and western Alpes-Maritimes) and could easily be confused with the Lesser Marbled Fritillary (B. ino) based on the upperside alone.
+The male hecate is a clear bright orange and the female more heavily suffused with a faint purplish sheen, dulling the orange; the sheen sometimes seems to confuse the camera, especially at certain angles.
+Hecate has a series of quite round post-discal spots on both upperside wings, as well as a series of submarginal spots which are shown in T&L as being essentially round on the uph, and a continuous black margin.
 Ino is very similar and is usually depicted as having a series of somewhat indistinct non-round submarginal marks.
-This originally had me fooled, as the submarginal marks of 1480 look non-round and more like ino than hecate according to T&L.
+This originally had me fooled, as the submarginal marks of some individuals (e.g. 29423) look non-round and more like ino than hecate according to T&L.

-The flight period is from the end of May to mid-June, so unless you are visiting possible sites at this time, you are unlikely to see it.
-I originally saw one hecate in 2000 at this time, and it was not until 2006 that I started to visit Var regularly in May, since when I have seen it at three sites in Var and in 2011 I found it at three more sites in the west of the Alpes-Maritimes where this species has a stronghold.
+The flight period is stated as from the end of May to mid-June, so unless you are visiting possible sites at this time, you are unlikely to see it.
+However, in central Var it is on the wing from mid-May onward.
+I originally saw one hecate in 2000 at this time, and it was not until 2006 that I started to visit Var regularly in May, since when I have seen it at many locations within the region indicated opposite.
 One of these sites was at an altitude of 1400m, which is about the upper limit of the altitude range for this species.

 observations |